-Now take a look at this strat style guitar with an on/on series/parallel switch.
+Now take a look at the strat style guitar with a series/parallel switch.
 It has 8 different sounds.
-When you pull out the push pull pot, you will have the neck and middle pickups in series in position 3, the bridge and middle pickups in parallel with each other, and also in series with the neck pickup in position 4, and the bridge and neck pickups in series in position 5.
-The series wiring will be louder and have more lows and midrange than the parallel wiring.
+When you pull out the push pull pot, you will have the neck and middle pickup in series in position 3, the bridge and middle pickup in parallel and in series with the neck pickup in position 4, and the bridge and neck pickup in series in position 5.